b-star-fellowship/b-star-fellowship.github.io/jobs.md

 _Any italicized text is anecdotal/my own experience, and should not be considered representative of all startups._

 ## Time Management
-If you're like me, you'll find all this work draining and miserable.
-Here's some tips to speed up the process and make you feel better while doing it:
+If you're like me, you'll find all this work draining and miserable at first.
+Here's some tips to speed up & feel better:

  - Use the [Pomodoro method](https://en.wikipedia.org/wiki/Pomodoro_Technique) for focus, and dedicate 2-3 hours at a time to submitting applications.